ItsRune/opencloud.js/README.md

 ## Usage <a name = "usage"></a>

-To start, I'll show you how to create a new universe.
+To start, you need to create a new Universe using the package.
+This is simple as demonstrated below:
 ```js
 const OpenCloud = require('@itsrune/opencloud.js');
 const Universe = new OpenCloud(000000, "API_KEY");